Browse Categories

 In such cases, the battery gets discharged much more than it needs to be.
 However, under normal circumstances, a complete discharge of a Trimble Li-ion battery will not cause any damage.
 Still, it is not recommended and can shorten the life of your battery over time.

-How to Store Trimble Li-ion Batteries?
+How to Store Trimble Lithium-Ion Batteries?

 Our Trimble batteries, especially the 3 x EM-BLI-TRB3 model, should be stored at room temperature and in a dry environment.
 Protect the batteries from freezing temperatures below 32 degrees Fahrenheit and avoid exposing them to excessive heat above 104 degrees Fahrenheit.
 The recommended storage temperature is between 50 degrees Fahrenheit and 77 degrees Fahrenheit.